-The aortic valve is located between the (left ventricle) left lower heart chamber and (aorta)the body’s main artery.
+The aortic valve is located between the (left ventricle) left lower heart chamber and (the aorta) the body’s main artery.
 If the aortic valve doesn’t open correctly, the flow of blood from the heart to the body gets reduced.
 This is where the percutaneous valve therapy in Chennai, the transcatheter aortic valve replacement is performed to replace a thickened aortic valve that can’t fully open.

 During this procedure, your cardiologist will insert a catheter in your groin into the femoral artery.
 It uses advanced imaging with a catheter to guide the aorta.
 Then a compressed biological heart valve is placed on the catheter positing it inside the diseased aortic valve.
 Then the catheter in the blood vessel is removed to expand the valve to secure it in place after this percutaneous valve therapy in Chennai.